 The Greatest Treasure, by Demi.
 Once there was a rich man named Pang and a poor man named Li.
 Li, his wife and 5 daughters were happy.
 Li often played the flute for them.
 Pang spent all his time counting his money.
 He, his wife and 5 sons were unhappy.
 To keep Li quiet so he could count his money Pang gave Li a large bag of coins so his worry over the coins would keep him quiet.
 It did.
 Li began worrying about so much there was no time to play and dance with his family.
 Finally he remembered that happiness is more important that coins.
 He returned to sack of coins thanking Pang but telling him they almost robbed him of his greatest treasure, his happiness.
 He also gave Pang part of his treasure – a flute each for Pang, his wife, and children.
 At first Pang was stunned.
 When his wife and children began playing their flutes, he finally joined them.
 This picture book reads aloud in 6-7 minutes and probably goes better with next week gospel about treasures, but could also be read today.

-This is the first of weekly reminders during August to be aware of when your children go back to school.
-That is a HUGE event in the lives of children every year.
+This is the first of weekly reminders to be aware of when your children go back to school.
+That day is a HUGE event in the lives of children every year.
 Congregations that find ways to recognize and bless it in the congregation’s worship tell children and their families that they are an important part of the congregation.
-Go to Back to School -2013 for more general ideas to add to those connected to today’s texts.
+Expect to see suggestions related to specific texts over the coming weeks and go HERE for more general ideas that would work on any Sunday.